What types of services do you provide?We offer in-home euthanasia. We can also make arrangements for cremation services.

-Our fees reflect the guidelines of the Ontario Veterinary Medical Association.
-Please call us at 613-323-3000 to discuss the charges so that we may provide you with an estimate.
+What are the fees associated with your services?Our fees reflect the guidelines of the Ontario Veterinary Medical Association.
+Please call us at 613-323-3000 so that we may provide you with an estimate.

-We are licenced to provide veterinary services in Ontario and Quebec.
+What areas do you provide service for?We are licenced to provide veterinary services in Ontario and Quebec.
 Whenever possible, we will travel anywhere within the Ottawa-Gatineau region.

 What types of animals will you see?Dogs, cats and rabbits